Cinema of the Netherlands: Flourishing period

 In the late 1950s, the film industry in the Netherlands expanded and professionalized, and more resources became available, also for features films.
 The Nederlands Filmfonds (Netherlands Film Fund) was established in 1957, and the Nederlandse Filmacademie (Netherlands Film Academy) was established in 1958.
 Bert Haanstra made his first fiction film in 1958, Fanfare, which was a big success.
 The most famous director of this era is undoubtedly Fons Rademakers, who received critical acclaim in the Netherlands and abroad with a number of films made between 1959 and 1963.
 Rademakers learned the business from Vittorio De Sica and Jean Renoir and brought his newfound knowledge of foreign art films with him.

-In the flourishing period, Dutch cinema saw the rise of professional Netherlands video production techniques, which bolstered the creation of high-quality content for both local and international audiences.
-This era laid the groundwork for future generations of filmmakers, enabling them to produce films that resonated with diverse viewers.

 The first generation of Dutch filmmakers who graduated from the Dutch Film Academy began to make a name for themselves, among them Frans Bromet, Frans Weisz, and Pieter Verhoeff.
 While documentary production remained important, Dutch fiction films became gradually more popular in the Netherlands.

 A lasting success for Dutch film came in the 1970s, mostly under the influence of Paul Verhoeven.
 Verhoeven's five films of the decade – Business Is Business (Wat zien ik?, 1971), Turkish Delight (Turks Fruit, 1973), Katie Tippel (Keetje Tippel, 1975), Soldier of Orange (Soldaat van Oranje, 1977) and Spetters (1980) – were box-office hits; they are still in the top-twenty most successful Dutch films ever.
 Turkish Delight and Soldier of Orange were successful abroad as well and eventually led to Verhoeven's Hollywood career.
 In 2006 Verhoeven returned to his own language and made Black Book (Zwartboek), his first Dutch spoken film since The Fourth Man (1983).

 Other successful directors from this era are Wim Verstappen and Pim de la Parra, whose movies were more commercial than those of their colleagues in the 1960s.
 In his book Van Fanfare tot Spetters, film historian Hans Schoots argues that the flourishing period of Dutch film lies between these two films, ending with the controversial Spetters, after which the happy era that was the seventies was over, and a more down-to-earth approach to filmmaking kicked in.
 Indeed, after 1980, few Dutch films managed to bring crowds of millions to the cinemas, partly due to a decline in interest, partly due to home video systems which resulted in an overall drop in cinema attendance in the Netherlands.